 The Fraud Triangle – Understanding Fraud Risk

-What is the fraud triangle?
+What is the fraud triangle theory?

-The three sides of the fraud triangle
+The three sides of the fraud triangle theory

 Pressure/incentive

-Pressure, or incentive, to commit fraud can come from personal problems or outside influences.
-Employees with gambling, alcohol, drug, or other addictions may need money that they just do not have.
-Debts can lead people to steal or misuse assets.
+A fraud triangle pressure example is debts or high tax payments that can lead people to steal or misuse assets.
 Some may see an opportunity to fool others into thinking they have more than they really do because they care about perceived status and wealth.

 Individuals may fear they may not meet company targets and could lose their job or miss a promotion.
 This can lead to pressure to falsify sales or accounts.
 For example, the pressure of reaching unrealistic targets was blamed for the Wells Fargo fraud scandal.
 Employees may also be at risk of corruption or bribery from outside sources.